alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 Save your Biz Courier credentials into _Dashboard > WooCommerce Settings > Integration > Biz Courier & Logistics_.

 _Note: Consult Biz Courier for your shipping country's list of inaccessible areas and their postal codes._
+_Note: Cash on Delivery fee calculation is included only when using the native WooCommerce COD payment method._

 ### Manage Shipments